isaacnmm/pestpolicy-hugo2XX/content/posts/does-bleach-kill-spiders/index.md

 ###  **a.
 Bleach's Acidic Power**

-Yes, high
-- concentration bleach is effective against spiders and other arachnids and insects.
+Yes, high-concentration bleach is effective against spiders and other arachnids and insects.
 Its acidity disrupts spider cell activity, leading to their demise.

 You can also use bleach to remove webs and create a barrier outside your home to keep spiders away.
 For targeted applications, a bleach spray with a sprayer works best.
 Related: Foggers for Spider